mlflow/mlflow/examples/docker/README.rst

 What happens when the project is run?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Running `mlflow run examples/docker` builds a new docker image based on `mlflow-docker-example` but also containing our project code, then executes the default (main) project entry point within the container via `docker run`.
-This built image will be tagged as `mlflow-docker-example-<git-version>` where git-version is the git commit ID.
+Running ``mlflow run examples/docker`` builds a new Docker image based on ``mlflow-docker-example`` but also containing our project code, then executes the default (main) project entry point within the container via ``docker run``.
+The resulting image will be tagged as ``mlflow-docker-example-<git-version>`` where git-version is the git commit ID.

-Environment variables such as MLFLOW_TRACKING_URI are propagated inside the container during project execution.
-When running against a local tracking URI, e.g. a local `mlruns` directory, MLflow will mount the host system's tracking directory inside the container so that metrics and params logged during project execution are accessible afterwards.
+Environment variables such as ``MLFLOW_TRACKING_URI`` are propagated inside the container during project execution.
+When running against a local tracking URI (e.g., a local ``mlruns`` directory), MLflow will mount the host system's tracking directory inside the container so that metrics and params logged during project execution are accessible afterwards.